-- Choose!: The DIY Team combines and modified the ideas when appropriate, always reaching out to the original submitters.
+- Choose!
+The DIY Team combines and modifies the ideas when appropriate, always reaching out to the original submitters.
 Then, anyone who pledges to help can vote on the ideas.
 The top ideas will be discussed at the Community Idea Summit and get extra technical help going forward.
 The original submitter can participate or let the idea flourish on its own.

-- Meet!: Nonprofits, city officials, and citizens come together to discuss the winning projects and other ways to help the community in a public meeting: the Community Idea Summit.
-After an inspiring opening session, trained facilitators lead a breakout group to develop an action plan for each idea and help form working groups and develop action plans.
+- Meet!
+Nonprofits, city officials, and citizens come together to discuss the winning projects in the Community Idea Summit.
+After an inspiring opening session, trained facilitators lead a breakout group to develop an action plan for each idea.
+Volunteers from those breakout groups form working groups that will ultimately make the idea a reality.

 - Make it Happen!
 After the summit, each idea's working group gets technical assistance from DIY Lowell organizers, leaders in the community, and each other.
 We help groups apply for additional funding, get the right licenses, and with other guidance.

-DIY Lowell is a completely citizen-led initiative.
-Two Lowell residents coordinate the group as volunteers, and an advisory committee provides direction and reviews ideas for compatibility with the guidelines.
+DIY Lowell is a completely community-led initiative.
+An advisory committee guides our Program Director, who helps coordinate the program.
+This committee also reviews all ideas for compatibility with the guidelines.
 Advisory committee meetings are called as needed and we invite anybody interested to join.
 The Program Director is in charge of outreach, fundraising, coordination with other groups, and making sure every working group has a great facilitator.

 - Fahmina Zaman, Co-chair

 - Kevin Bruckenstein

 - Maria Dickinson